 The Internet and social media have forever changed the way companies search for new clients.
 It leveled the playing field, allowing even small startups to fight for the spotlight alongside big, consolidated brands.

-But more opportunities also means more competition.
-So how can you make your business be seen by a broader audience and attract new clients with less money to invest?
+But more opportunities also mean more competition.
+So, how can your business reach a wider audience and attract new clients while investing less money?